EduardoAquinta/csharpexercism/README.md

-# csharpexercism
+# C# exercism

-A record of my attempts at the C Sharp Exercism kata's.
+A record of my attempts at the C# Exercism kata's.